SAP/fundamental-react/README.md

 -   [Angular implementation of SAP Fundamental Styles](https://github.com/SAP/fundamental-ngx)
 -   [Vue implementation of SAP Fundamental Styles](https://github.com/SAP/fundamental-vue)

-## Environment Tips:
+##  Tips for fundamental-react project developers

- For the MAC M1 user needs to run the project under node x86.
+ For the MAC M1 user, to Set up your local dev environment, you need to run the project under node x86.